 House Mouse (Mus musculus)

-If you’ve seen a mouse in your home, it is most likely a House mouse.
-It looks nothing like your favourite Disney mascot.
 This species reach 4 inches (10 cm) in length (nose to base of tail, the tail can reach up to 4 inches, approximately 10 cm), and have a darker-coloured grey fur.
-Many folks mistake them for young Norwegian rats.
-You can distinguish them by their thin tail, large eyes, and small feet and head.
+You can distinguish them from young rats by their thin tail, large eyes, and small feet and head.

 Yellow Necked Field Mice (Apodemus flavicollis)

 The other type of mice you may encounter indoors is the Yellow necked field mice.
 It has yellow-coloured fur and can reach a little bit over a centimetre without the tail.